coderefinery/hpc-containers/content/sharing.rst

 .. objectives::

-  - Know about good practices for creating reproducible containers
+  - Know about **good practices** for creating reproducible containers
-  - Know about some popular services to share container definition files and images
+  - Know about some **popular services** to share container definition files and images

 Reuse
 -----

-(work in progress - Maiken working on this part)
+As we have learned, building a container means that you pack the OS and all the applications you need into a file.
+We have also learned that typically we don't do everything from scratch, we **build upon base containers**.

+This means that when building containers we try to:

 - Use available base containers
-- Add your customisation on top of that
+- Add customisation on top of that

-As we have learned, building a container means that you pack the OS and all the applications you need into it.
-We have also learned that typically we don't do everything from scratch, we build upon base containers.

 An :doc:`example <building_images>` was using an official python image for our python container: